Kiljava

 Kiljava is a village in the municipality of Nurmijärvi and Hyvinkää in southern Finland.
 It is located between villages of Rajamäki and Röykkä.
 Kiljava is most famous for its public, all-purpose educational institute (Kiljavan opisto in Finnish).
 It is also a popular vacation resort, with two private camping areas - one for SAFA architects and one for the Finnish Police Force - and a public beach on the shore of Lake Sääksi.
+In addition, Kiljava is home to a wooden casino designed by Hugo Harmia and established as early as 1939.